Categories

 2023 Adaptation Climate activists and human rights defenders Domestic court European Convention on Human Rights Private and family life Right to life Sea-level rise The Netherlands

 Greenpeace Netherlands v.
-State of the Netherlands
+State of the Netherlands (Bonaire)

 Summary:

-On 11 May 2023, Greenpeace and seven residents of the Caribbean island of Bonaire sent a pre-litigation letter (Dutch: sommatie) to the office of the Prime Minister of the Netherlands, Mark Rutte.
-The letter claims that the Netherlands does not sufficiently protect the authors from climate change and thereby violates their human rights.
+On 11 May 2023, Greenpeace and seven residents of the Caribbean island of Bonaire sent a pre-litigation letter (Dutch: sommatie) to the office of the Prime Minister of the Netherlands.
+The letter claimed that the Netherlands does not sufficiently protect the authors from climate change and thereby violates their human rights.
 Since 2010, Bonaire has been a special municipality of the Netherlands and part of the Caribbean Netherlands.
 In the pre-litigation letter, the plaintiffs claim that the duties of care arising from Articles 2 and 8 of the European Convention on Human Rights (ECHR), the right to life and the right to family life, have been breached.
 The inaction of the Netherlands in sufficiently addressing climate change, they argue, violates these human rights.
-Therefore, they have made the following demands:
+Therefore, they made the following demands:

 1. The Netherlands must implement the necessary measures to protect Bonaire from the consequences of climate change.